LATI Named Top 4 Two-Year College in the Nation!

 As the nation’s signature recognition of high achievement and performance in America’s community colleges, the Prize recognizes institutions for outstanding achievement in four areas: student learning outcomes, degree completion, labor market success in securing good jobs after college, and facilitating minority and low-income student success.

-“From the moment students enroll, Lake Area Technical Institute (LATI) is structured so that students have a great chance of both completing their degrees and gaining the hands-on skills needed to land a good job,” said Josh Wyner, Executive Director of the Aspen Institute’s College Excellence Program.
+“From the moment students enroll, Lake Area Technical College (LATI) is structured so that students have a great chance of both completing their degrees and gaining the hands-on skills needed to land a good job,” said Josh Wyner, Executive Director of the Aspen College’s College Excellence Program.
 “With clear, rigorous programs aligned to available jobs, LATI shows the way to not just high graduation rates, but degrees with high value for both students and employers alike.”

 Dr. Jill Biden, Second Lady of the United States, joined John Engler, president of Business Roundtable and former Governor of Michigan, Richard Riley, former US Secretary of Education and South Carolina Governor, and Rich Karlgaard, publisher of Forbes magazine, at the Newseum in Washington, DC in celebrating the program and the hard work of the applicants.
 The winners and finalists-with-distinction were selected by a Prize Jury of 12 prominent leaders in education, business, civil rights, and public service.
 Prize winners Santa Barbara City College (CA) and Walla Walla Community College (WA) will each receive $400,000.
 The second finalist-with-distinction, Kingsborough Community College (CUNY) (NY) also receives $100,000.

-Three of every four full-time students who begin at Lake Area Technical Institute graduate or transfer within three years – a rate among the highest of any community college in the U.S. Offering only technical degrees, its defined, block program structure and strong focus on student advising create a clear pathway to a degree.
+Three of every four full-time students who begin at Lake Area Technical College graduate or transfer within three years – a rate among the highest of any community college in the U.S. Offering only technical degrees, its defined, block program structure and strong focus on student advising create a clear pathway to a degree.
 Faculty members provide an extremely high level of individualized support to each student in order to shepherd them through courses and semesters, and into their chosen careers.
 With exemplary workforce training programs in 27 different areas from aviation mechanics to nursing, programs work closely with industry representatives, some bringing them in almost every week to work with students.

 76% of first-time full-time students graduate or transfer to four-year colleges within three years, compared with the national average of 40%.